AppFriend/DrGolly/SCRIPT_SECURITY_SYSTEM.md

 - Incident correlation with original August 5th event

 ### 4. AUTHORIZED USER SYSTEM
-Only these users can execute destructive scripts:
+Only these users can execute destructive or content-modifying scripts:
 - `admin@drgolly.com`
+- `alex@drgolly.com`

+**CRITICAL MEDICAL CONTENT PROTECTION:**
+- All scripts that modify course content, blog posts, or medical advice require EXPLICIT authorization
+- No automated execution of medical content changes allowed
+- Manual confirmation required for each execution

 ### 5. MANDATORY SAFEGUARDS
 For any destructive operation: